gazbert/bxbot/README.md

 To obtain a JWT, your REST client needs to call the `/api/token` endpoint with a valid username/password contained in the `import.sql` file.
-See the [Authentication](http://localhost:8080/swagger-ui.html#/Authentication/getTokenUsingPOST) Swagger docs for how to do this.
+See the [Authentication](http://localhost:8080/swagger-ui.html#/Authentication/getTokenUsingPOST) Springdocs for how to do this.

 The returned JWT expires after 10 mins.
 Your client should call the `/api/refresh` endpoint with the JWT before it expires in order to get a new one.
 Alternatively, you can re-authenticate using the